 Add a classic pattern to a dark background using my five-piece snowflake brush set and a little known blending trick.
 This is part two of a three part video series.
-In this video I'll show you exactly how to apply the snowflake pattern to the classic snowflakes greeting card.
+In this video, I'll show you exactly how to apply the snowflake pattern to the classic snowflakes greeting card.

-Begin in Adobe Photoshop by opening the document that you ended with in part one of this video series.
-Then press the letter D to reset the Color Chips to the default of black over white, and then press the letter X to make white the foreground color.
+Begin in Expert Mode of Photoshop Elements by opening the document that you ended with in part one of this video series.
+Then press the letter D to reset the Color Chips to the default of black over white.
+And then, press the letter X to make white the foreground color.
 In the Layers panel, the Black Weave Background group should be active and closed.
 Then get the Move Tool and in the Tool Options uncheck Auto Select.

 Next we'll install a set of brushes to use, so if you haven't already, download and unzip the class files for this lesson.
-You'll find them in the Download section of this class.
+You'll find them in the download section of this class.
 You should feel free, however, to use any brushes you may have or find on the web.
-Begin by getting the Brush Tool.
-In the Tool Options, open the Brush Picker, then open the flyout menu and choose Import Brushes.
+Begin by getting the Brush tool.
+In the Tool Options, open the Brush Picker, then open the flyout menu and choose Load Brushes.
 Navigate to the place on your computer where you saved and unzipped the folder that contains the class files.
 Inside that folder you will find the snowflakes-JenWhite.abr file.
 That's the brush file.
 Click on it and then click Open.
-You will now see that brush folder at the bottom of the Brush Picker, and if you click on the flyout icon, you will see all the brushes listed.

-We'll begin with Snowflake-2 brush, so click on that brush, and then in the Brush Picker, set the Size of this brush to 1200 pixels.
-Back in the Tool Options, set the Mode to Normal, the Opacity to 100%, and the Flow to 100%.
-The Smoothing can be 0.
-Then we'll set the Angle of the brush to -20°.
-If you're using an earlier version of Adobe Photoshop, you would need to set the angle of the brush in the Brush Settings panel.
+You should now see that new folder of brushes open in the Brush Picker.
+To see the names of the brushes, open the flyout menu and choose Large List.
+We'll start with the Snowflake-2 brush, so click on that brush to activate it, and then back in the Tool Options, set the Size of this brush to 1200 pixels, the Opacity to 100%, and the Mode to Normal.
+Then open the Brush Settings and set the Angle to a -20 degrees.
+Then click to close the Brush Settings and close the Tool Options.
 Before stamping with the brush, we'll go into the Layers panel and click on the Create a New Layer icon.
 You'll want to create a new layer for each snowflake that you add to the pattern.
 On the document, click once in the center to stamp the brush.
-Each snowflake will be stamped in the middle of the document so that none of the pixels of the brush are cutoff by the boundaries of the document itself.
-Next we will reposition the snowflake, so get the Move Tool, and on the document click and drag the snowflake to the bottom right corner of the card, somewhere about right there.
+Each snowflake will be stamped in the middle of the document so that none of the pixels of the brush are cut off by the boundaries of the document itself.
+Next, we will reposition the snowflake, so get the Move Tool, and on the document click and drag the snowflake to the bottom right corner of the card, somewhere about right there.